Usharani8/M1_game_rock-paper-scissors/README.md

 # M1_game_rock-paper-scissors
 rock paper scissors game

+## Folder Structure

+1_Requirements	-----   Documents detailing requirements

+2 Architecture   ------	Structural and Behavioural UML

+3_Implementation  ----- All the code is written here

+4 TestPlanAndOutput ------  	Documents with test plans and outputs

+5_Report	  ------     Generated Report

+6 ImagesandVideos ------All the images and program execution video

+7_Other  ------  other information

 ## Possible cases -
 if (player == rock) and (computer == paper); computer wins